hereon-GEMS/pydidas/pydidas/docs/src/manuals/cmdline_global/cmd_global.rst

 Management of stored paths
 """"""""""""""""""""""""""

-Paths can be managed by three methods.
+Paths can be managed by various methods.
 New paths can be added using the :py:meth:`find_and_register_plugins
 <pydidas.plugins.plugin_collection.PluginRegistry.find_and_register_plugins>`
 method and a list of all currently registered paths can be obtained by the